yangwenhai/kitfw/README.md

 # kitfw
-a micro-service framework  based on the go-kit,use grpc and capnp as net protocol
+A micro service framework built on go-kit that uses grpc and capnp as a network protocol and is compatible with etcd and zipkin